philbirnie/magento2-7thst/README.md

 1. Disable only FPC and Block Cache.
 Leave all others on.
 Turn all caches on for front-end development or testing
 2. Enable only the extensions that you need.
 Many of the analytics extensions are completely unnecessary.
 3. Opcache is enabled -- this appears to make a _substantial_ difference.
+4. Under `Stores -> Configuration -> Advanced -> Developer`, bundle and concatenate JS/CSS when feasible.
+The excessive number of requests in Docker slows the site down substantially.
+(Obviously this is not feasible when doing FE work)

 ### Stack

 1. **MySQL:** Percona, 5.7
 2. **PHP-FPM:** FPM-Apline, 7.1
 2. **Nginx**

+### Benchmarks

+##### Loading Products Page in Admin (with 0 products)
+1. Docker: 29s
+2. Vagrant: